nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 The `Storage` component,
 * can save `UserPref` objects in json format and read it back.
+* can save ForgeMeNot's data in xml format and read it back.
-* can save the Task Manager data in xml format and read it back.
+* can redirect the storage file path for the data in xml format and read it back.

 ### Common classes